runtimeverification/gitbook-kaas/guides/kaas-cli_connecting-using-tokens.md

    * Go to the [KaaS dashboard](https://kaas.runtimeverification.com/app).
    * Click the desired organization.
    * And click on a Vault.
-   * Copy the vault name with organisation name.
+   * Copy the vault name with organization name.
 It has format:
-     * Refered to as Vault Spec: `organisation-name/vault-name`
+     * Refered to as Vault Spec: `organization-name/vault-name`
 3. **Use the Token**:
    * Replace `xxx` with your actual token from previous steps.
-   * Replace `organisation-name/vault-name` with names from the previous step
+   * Replace `organization-name/vault-name` with names from the previous step
    * Replace `tag` - with short identifier
    *   Use the following command for uploading:

        ```bash
-           kaas-cli upload organisation-name/vault-name:tag --token xxx
+           kaas-cli upload organization-name/vault-name:tag --token xxx
        ```
    *   For downloading, use:

        ```bash
-       kaas-cli download organisation-name/vault-name:tag --token xxx
+       kaas-cli download organization-name/vault-name:tag --token xxx
        ```